Shopify Plus Migration: A replatforming checklist

 When it’s at the heart of your business, moving to any new software platform is a daunting operation that needs to be planned strategically and carried out methodically.
 There are so many moving parts to high volume online businesses that it’s easy to overlook significant parts - so that’s why we’ve put together a Shopify Plus migration guide - so you can get ahead on getting it right.

 Depending on your current sales operation, moving to Shopify can come with a huge host of benefits - operationally and financially.
 It’s a sophisticated, cloud-based software solution that can handle all manner of sales volumes - from one-man garage businesses, to multinational, enterprises - and it’s designed for simplicity and power right out of the gate.

-How do I move to Shopify Plus?
+How much is Shopify Plus and how do I move to it?

 Before you do anything, you’re going to need to work out the lay of the land.
 What that really means is working out what you’re paying for, and how it all links together.
 It’s pretty normal to have to consider: